visit-dav/visit/src/doc/gui_manual/Contributing/index.rst

   Note that the files listed in the ``.. toctree::`` block do not include their ``.rst`` extensions.

+* Do not break full sentences by *wrapping* them on arbitrary column boundaries.
+  Instead, keep each full sentence to its own :ref:`single line <contributing_line_length>`, regardless of line length.
 * Avoid contractions such as ``isn't``, ``can't`` and ``you've``.
 * Avoid hyphenation of words.
 * Use ``VisIt_`` or ``VisIt_'s`` when referring to VisIt_ by name.